 At a previous company where I’d worked, you could go back to the beginning, find a foundational commit, and see in the commit message a thorough explanation on what choices were made and why.
 So when you had to make changes to that code, you were confident doing it.
-You understand exactly where the author was coming from and what constraints they were working with.
-It’s a completely different experience.
+You understood exactly where the author was coming from and what constraints they were working with.
+It was a completely different experience.

 So that’s what we were aiming for, at least moving forward, at Farewill.
-We want commit messages that explain what we've done and why.
+We wanted commit messages that explained what we'd done and why.
 And really, that should be non-negotiable, but I did have to do a bit of selling the team to get people into that practice.

-I shared the new documentation system first with my manager, then at her suggestion shared it more widely in our #guild-engineering slack channel.
+I shared the new documentation system first with my manager, and then at her suggestion shared it more widely in our #guild-engineering Slack channel.
 And people were really excited about it — I was surprised by how overwhelmingly positive the response was.

 In terms of building a culture of documentation excellence, Farewill has come a long way.
 There are a few things I do regularly to encourage team members to write or update docs: